Solenoids in Williams System 3 – 7, 9, 11 and Data East

 The Blanking Circuit

-Williams plus Data East have a Blanking Circuit.
+Williams and Data East machines have a Blanking Circuit.
 The purpose of this circuit is to keep the solenoids from firing if there is an issue with the computer signal.
 When the pinball machine is turned on, there is a moment before the computer ‘boots’.
 During that moment, the solenoids will all fire, without any instructions from the computer.
 To prevent the solenoids from all locking on, the Blanking Circuit sends out a low signal.
 This lasts for only a moment, then the Blanking Signal should go high.

 If none of the solenoids work, it maybe a problem with the Blanking Circuit – although it is important to confirm that the solenoid voltage is working first.
 If all / most of the solenoids lock on for just a second at start up, then it is likely to be a problem with the Blanking Circuit.